The Best Sleeping Positions For a Good Night’s Rest

 Don’t miss these pro tips on how to avoid heartburn in the first place.

-The best sleeping position if you suffer from obstructive sleep apnea
+If you suffer from obstructive sleep apnea

 Avoid lying on your back, so gravity won’t be working against your airways.